ajmorton/advent_of_code/2023-nim/Thoughts.md

 Speed up:
 Much simpler solution making use of the fact that we know the minCur lengths is 3.
 Way faster, way neater.
-Sub 1 ms looks within reach.
+Sub 1 ms looks within reach. edit: Turns out the flood fill portion is both slow and unnecessary.
+Just track explored nodes in the dijkstra searches.